-Tables are one possibility, besides formulas, that allow to specify a variable (velocity, temperature, etc) along another independent variable ( e.g time or distance).
+Tables are one possibility, besides formulas, that allow to specify a variable (velocity, temperature, etc) along with another independent variable ( e.g time or distance).

 Once you click on the icon, a dialogue box appears to define the table.
 The example below shows a table input for a time dependent temperature boundary condition.
 The data can be uploaded in CSV format or dynamically manipulated at the interface.